How to Have a Fun Croatia Road Trip

 Trogir and Šibenik

-Now, it is time to head to Trogir and Šibenik.
+Now, it is time to head to Trogir and Šibenik – you can’t road trip Croatia and miss out on these beauties!
 Located along the western shores of the Adriatic Sea, these two small towns are absolutely beautiful and quite charming.

 Šibenik is famous as the filming location for the show Game of Thrones, but besides that, it also has a lot of old, picturesque streets and famous landmarks.
 The town has two UNESCO World Heritage sites: Šibenik Cathedral and St. Nicholas Fort.